 This research will provide information for specific regulatory decisions in regards to shellfish aquaculture, and the capacity of the environment to sustain increased production.

-Stolt is evaluating several aquaculture sites of different ages from 3 to 17 years to better understand the interaction between bivalve growth and soil condition over time, which will reflect the health of the environment.
-He will also be evaluating the benthic communities on the same soil type in areas where there is no aquaculture.
+Stolt has evaluated several aquaculture sites of different ages from 3 to 17 years to better understand the interaction between bivalve growth and soil condition over time, which will reflect the health of the environment.
+He also evaluated the benthic communities on the same soil type in areas where there is no aquaculture.

-Another goal of this project is to get an idea of how things would change if growers increase numbers of animals per area.
-Stolt will be collecting “bio-feces” from oysters reared at Roger Williams University to test on the four different soil types.
+Another goal of this project was to get an idea of how things would change if growers increase numbers of animals per area.
+Stolt collected “bio-feces” from oysters reared at Roger Williams University to test on the four different soil types.